EleniChristopoulou/Blind_SQL_Injection_DVWA-/README.md

 Now we are ready to go!

 ### Step 13
-  To run the script run the following command
+  To run the script run the following command <br>
+  This a slow script, the purpose is to observe and understand how the algorithm operates behind, for furtther improvement.<br>
   ```
   python3 sc2.py
   ```